OlympusDAO/olympus-docs/docs/overview/03_cooler-loans.md

 When a user wants to use Cooler Loans, they begin by interacting with CoolerFactory.sol to create a Cooler.sol that is unique to them, the collateral, and the borrowable asset.
 Within a user's Cooler.sol there may be multiple requests and loans.
 It is important to distinguish this singular escrow contract from the plural loan workflow.

-Next, when a user signals intent to borrow say 95 DAI against 100 DAI worth of gOHM, a Request struct is created.
+Next, when a user signals intent to borrow 2892.92 DAI against 1 gOHM, a Request struct is created.
 Simultaneously, Clearinghouse.sol withdraws the requisite amount of DAI from TRSRY.sol and fulfills the request.
 The act of fulfillment creates the Loan struct.

 At this point, Clearinghouse.sol gets gOHM collateral and the user gets DAI in their wallet.
 The user can then repay the loan, extend the loan, or default on the loan.